 The relay outputs are capable of controlling external devices.
-The outputs are located at pins 1 and 2, pins 3 and 4, and pins 5 and 6 of the removable output connector JP4 on the controller board.
+The normally open outputs are located at pins 1 & 2 and pins 3 & 4 of the removable output connector JP4 on the controller board.
 The outputs can be wired in series with the power wired into the unit by using the power connections available on JP6 and JP7, providing switched AC or DC power to activate other devices.